jackwillee/CV/README.md

 Jack Willee

 I am an enthusiastic and passionate full-stack developer who enjoys learning new things and improving upon existing knowledge.
+I would like to work in a company that would facilitate me to progress my existing knowledge and allow me the opportunity to learn new exciting things.

+## Tech Stack and what im currently working on

 ## Projects